Taaniya/research-paper-summaries/Gen_AI/Gen_AI_papers.md

 ## What are tools anyway?
-A survey from Language Model Perspective (WIP)
+A survey from Language Model Perspective
-Wang et al, 2024
+Wang et al, March 2024

 #### Gist
 * Provide a unified definition of tools as external programs used by LLMs across a broad range of scenarios